-- 26 Auditors' assessment of risk should reflect their consideration of the relevance and significance of the potential business risks faced by all bodies of a particular type, and other risks that apply specifically to individual audited bodies.
+28 Auditors' assessment of risk should reflect their consideration of the relevance and significance of the potential business risks faced by all bodies of a particular type, and other risks that apply specifically to individual audited bodies.
+These are the significant operational and financial risks to the achievement of the audited body's statutory functions and objectives, which apply to the audited body, and are relevant to auditors' responsibilities under the Code.
 Auditors should also consider the audited body's own assessment of the risks it faces and the arrangements put in place by the body to manage and address its risks.
-In assessing risks in relation to audited bodies' arrangements to secure economy, efficiency and effectiveness auditors should have regard to: - evidence gained from previous audit work, including the response of the audited body to previous audit work; - the results of assessments of performance carried out by the Commission: - the work of other statutory inspectorates; - relevant improvement needs, identified in discussion with the Commission or other statutory inspectorates.
+In assessing risks in relation to audited bodies' arrangements to secure economy, efficiency and effectiveness, auditors should have regard to:

+- evidence gained from previous audit work, including the response of the audited body to previous audit work; - the results of assessments of performance carried out by the Commission; - the work of the Commission, its partner inspectorates and other review agencies; and - relevant improvement needs, identified in discussion with the Commission, its partner inspectorates and other review agencies.

-- 27 On the basis of their risk assessment auditors should plan their work and decide whether to: - highlight the risk to the audited body; - defer any work in the light of current or planned work by the body or other review agencies; or - carry out work in relation to specific risks to form a view on the adequacy of aspects of the body's stewardship and governance and corporate performance management and financial management arrangements. - 28 In considering whether to carry out work in relation to a particular risk, auditors should have regard to the potential for them to contribute to improvement in the delivery of the functions of the audited body.
+29 On the basis of their risk assessment, auditors should plan their work and decide whether to:

+- highlight the risk to the audited body; - defer any work in the light of current or planned work by the body or the Commission, its partner inspectorates and other review agencies; or - carry out work in relation to specific risks to form a view on the adequacy of aspects of the body's stewardship and governance and corporate performance management and financial management arrangements.

+30 In considering whether to carry out work in relation to a particular risk, auditors should have regard to the potential for them to contribute to improvement in the delivery of the functions of the audited body.
 Such work may include working with others in order to assess how well risks arising from the audited body's involvement in partnerships or other joint-working arrangements are being addressed.

-Risks identified by the Commission
+Work specified by the Commission